zeroibc/my-mac-os/README.md

 - I share all the Typinator sets I made with the app [here](typinator).

 #### [Pixave](http://www.littlehj.com/mac) - Image/GIF/Video organizer
 - I use Pixave as my own personal image library.
-I sort images in groups and I have the powerful search I can use to find any image I need.
+I sort images in groups and I have powerful search I can use to find any image I need.
 - Here is how my library looks like:
 ![](https://i.imgur.com/MjGFvSb.jpg)

-- The red tag means that the image was uploaded to my [Instagram page](https://instagram.com/prettiways) for sharing.
+- The red tag means that the image was uploaded to my [Instagram page](https://instagram.com/prettiways).

 #### [BetterTouchTool](https://www.boastr.net/) - Mac input customizer
-- I use this app a lot for mapping [various trackpad gestures](https://medium.com/@NikitaVoloboev/take-control-of-your-touchpad-on-macos-45c581f542e0#.7n1ye6vze) to hotkeys and actions both globally and per specific application.
+- I use this app a lot for mapping [various trackpad gestures](https://medium.com/@NikitaVoloboev/take-control-of-your-touchpad-on-macos-45c581f542e0#.7n1ye6vze) to hotkeys and actions both globally and per specific applications.
 <img src="https://i.imgur.com/BXdQ1LZ.png" width="500" alt="img">

 - I love scrolling through my tabs in Safari with three finger swipes left and right as well as opening and closing tabs with swiping up and down respectively.